 -

-Are there any restrictions on who can own real estate?
+Are there any restrictions on who can own real estate, including ownership by any foreign entities?

-Generally, there are no restrictions on persons, including foreign investors, owning real property in Japan.
+Generally, there are no restrictions on persons, including foreign entities, owning real property in Japan.
 Under the Foreign Exchange and Foreign Trade Law, there is a post facto reporting requirement that must be filed with the Ministry of Finance, through the Bank of Japan, for certain types of acquisitions of ownership rights or other rights in real property by non-residents.
 We also note that under the Act on the Review and Regulation of the Use of Real Estate Surrounding Important Facilities and on Remote Territorial Islands, the government has the authority to designate “monitored areas” and “special monitored areas” in the vicinity of important facilities such as defense-related facilities, and can investigate and regulate the use of real estate within such areas.

 -